MiltonGreat/Process-Optimization/README.md

 # Manufacturing Process Optimization

+## Overview

+This project focuses on analyzing data from a multi-stage continuous manufacturing process.
+The goal is to identify bottlenecks in the production pipeline, predict output measurements, and suggest process optimizations to enhance overall production efficiency.
+By leveraging machine learning models and examining various process stages, this analysis aims to improve production flow and reduce inefficiencies.

 ### Problem Statement

-Complex manufacturing processes often face bottlenecks, causing inefficiencies and reduced production output.
+Manufacturing processes often face bottlenecks that disrupt the smooth flow of operations, leading to reduced output and wasted resources.
+Identifying these bottlenecks and predicting output measurements at various stages is crucial for optimizing the production line and ensuring timely deliveries.

+This project uses machine learning to analyze and predict measurements from two stages of the manufacturing process, helping identify inefficiencies and optimize resource allocation.

+### Data

+The dataset includes sensor and output measurements from a continuous manufacturing process, where multiple machines operate in parallel and series.
+Key data points include:

+- Input Features: Properties from five machines, including raw material characteristics, temperatures, pressures, and other machine-specific environmental conditions.
+- First Stage Outputs: Measurements from the first stage of the process after three machines operate in parallel.
+- Second Stage Outputs: Measurements from the second stage after two machines operate in series.

+Dataset Size: 14,088 records

-### Solution Approach:
+### Solution Approach

-Data: Data from multi-stage manufacturing processes, including cycle times and throughput rates.

-Methods:
+1. Data Preprocessing
+- Handling Missing Values: Imputed missing values using the median for numerical features.

-- Time-series analysis to monitor process performance over time.
+- Feature Extraction: Extracted time-based features (hour, minute) to observe trends over time.
-- Bottleneck analysis using Pareto charts and process simulation.
-- Optimization algorithms to propose adjustments in scheduling and resource allocation.
-- Tools: Python (SimPy, Pandas), Power BI for dashboards.
+- Feature Selection: Dynamically identified relevant input and output columns based on naming conventions.

+2. Model Building
+- First Stage: Built a RandomForestRegressor to predict the first stage outputs from the input features.
+- Second Stage: Built another RandomForestRegressor to predict the second stage outputs, incorporating both input features and first-stage outputs.

+3. Evaluation Metrics
+- MAE (Mean Absolute Error): Measures the average magnitude of errors in predictions.
+- RMSE (Root Mean Squared Error): Penalizes larger errors more heavily.
+- R² (Coefficient of Determination): Represents the proportion of the variance in the dependent variable that is predictable from the independent variables.

+### Results

+First Stage Model Evaluation
+- MAE: 0.4367
+- RMSE: 1.2550
+- R²: 0.6201

+Second Stage Model Evaluation
+- MAE: 0.4223
+- RMSE: 1.3155
+- R²: 0.7439

+Both stages performed well, with the second stage model showing slightly higher predictive accuracy.
+This highlights the benefits of combining features from multiple stages for better overall prediction.

-### Results:
+### Key Findings

-- Identified bottlenecks in stages 2 and 4, reducing overall cycle time by 18%.
+- Bottlenecks Identified: The analysis revealed that certain stages, particularly stages 2 and 4, were bottlenecked, causing delays in production.

+- Optimization Potential: Through predictions and feature analysis, recommendations for process optimization include balancing loads across stages and optimizing parallel machine operations to alleviate bottlenecks.

-- Improved resource allocation increased throughput by 10%.
+- Improved Throughput: By addressing bottlenecks and optimizing production flow, throughput could be increased by up to 10%.
-- Developed recommendations for parallelizing tasks to balance production loads.

-### Key Skills

-Process analysis, simulation, optimization, Python.
+- Feature Importance: Key factors influencing the output measurements include raw material properties, machine temperatures, and pressures at various stages of production.

 ### Future Directions

-Integrate predictive analytics to forecast bottlenecks and adjust resources dynamically.
+- Predictive Analytics: Integrating predictive models to forecast future bottlenecks and dynamically adjust production settings.

-# Overview

-This project focuses on analyzing data from a multi-stage continuous manufacturing process to identify bottlenecks, predict output measurements, and suggest process optimizations.
-The dataset used includes measurements from machines operating in parallel and series, providing insights into the overall manufacturing efficiency.

-#### Project Objectives

-1. Primary Goal: Predict the measurements of output from the first stage of the manufacturing process.

-2. Secondary Goal: Predict the measurements of output from the second stage of the manufacturing process.

-3. Analysis Focus:
-- Identify bottlenecks in the manufacturing pipeline.
-- Analyze process inefficiencies and suggest potential optimizations.
-- Provide feature importance insights to guide decision-making.

-### Dataset Overview

-- Source: A continuous factory process dataset extracted from a manufacturing line in Detroit, Michigan.
-- continuous_factory_process.csv: Contains sensor and output measurements.
-- notes_on_dataset.txt: Provides context and metadata about the data.

-### Key Features:

-- Input Features: Properties from Machines 1 to 5, including raw material properties, temperatures, pressures, and environmental conditions.
-- First Stage Outputs: Measurements recorded after the first stage, where three machines operate in parallel.
-- Second Stage Outputs: Measurements recorded after the second stage, where two machines operate in series.

-### Methodology

-Data Preprocessing:
-- Handled missing values by imputing with the median for numerical columns.
-- Extracted time-based features (hour, minute) from timestamps for trend analysis.
-- Dynamically identified input and output columns based on naming conventions.

-Model Building:
-- First Stage: Built a RandomForestRegressor to predict outputs from the first stage using input features.
-- Second Stage: Built another RandomForestRegressor to predict outputs from the second stage using both input features and first-stage outputs.

-Evaluation Metrics:
-- Mean Absolute Error (MAE): Measures average prediction error.
-- Root Mean Square Error (RMSE): Penalizes larger prediction errors.
-- R² Score: Explains variance captured by the model.

-### Results

-First Stage Model Evaluation:
-- MAE: 0.4343
-- RMSE: 1.2391
-- R²: 0.6864

-Second Stage Model Evaluation:
-- MAE: 0.4213
-- RMSE: 1.3119
-- R²: 0.7460

-The models performed well, with the second stage demonstrating higher predictive accuracy.
-The results highlight the importance of combining input features with first-stage outputs for better predictions in the second stage.

-The evaluation metrics indicate that the models are performing well, especially in the second stage, which benefits from the sequential approach.
-By leveraging these models to identify process inefficiencies and optimize inputs, you can drive improvements in the overall manufacturing process.
-This analysis also highlights the critical role of combining features across stages for enhanced predictive accuracy.

-### Visualizations

-- Bar plots showcasing the most critical input features for both stages.
-- Time-series plots illustrating trends in machine temperatures and output measurements.
-- Revealed relationships between input and output variables.
+- Real-Time Monitoring: Leverage real-time data from IoT sensors to provide actionable insights for immediate adjustments in the production process.
+- Advanced Modeling: Explore the use of more advanced algorithms such as XGBoost or deep learning models for better predictions and further optimization.

 ### Source